Ever land on a webpage and get frustrated by long load times, 404 pages, and hard to navigate menus?

 You want people (and Google) to understand the contents of your page.
 And content-rich, user-friendly pages consistently rank higher.

 Let’s look at one of Get Bullish’s product pages as an example.

-Including a “customer reviews” or “testimonials” section on your product pages can be a very powerful tool in converting visitors into buyers.
-Visitors are not only looking for reviews of the product itself but also want to learn about the service customers received when ordering products.
+Visitors aren’t only looking for reviews of the product itself but also want to learn about the service customers received when ordering products.

-Amazon’s reviews sections are quite developed.
+Amazon’s review sections are the perfect example.
 They have ratings, show responses by feature, and almost all products have over 50 reviews.